Gyeongdeok-Jo/DeAFusion/README.md

 - [ ] albumentations==1.4.14

 ## Dataset
-The training data and testing data is from the [[WMH Segmentation Challenge 2017]](https://wmh.isi.uu.nl).
+The training data and testing data is from the [WMH Segmentation Challenge 2017](https://wmh.isi.uu.nl).

 ## Training and Inference